Sorry, you need to enable JavaScript to visit this website.

 For more information about upcoming events visit our events pages.

-Course closed for this cycle: Global Risk and Resilience is no longer accepting applications for this cycle.
+Course closed for this cycle: Machine Learning and Machine Intelligence is no longer accepting applications for this cycle.
 It is expected to re-open for new applications in early September.

 Learning outcomes